 That seems pretty clear, doesn’t it?
 No equivocating there.
 But, unsurprisingly, Johnson couldn’t take “You’re an idiot” for an answer and pressed on.
 Josh was forced to reiterated:

 “I think whoever did it [offered to buy Mario Del Real’s GGC shares] is a f***ing idiot.
 I’m telling you, Ken, I still don’t get what a share is, and I think a share in something that owes $6 million, and doesn’t have water rights, and doesn’t have revenue is worse than useless.
 I’m not asking for or wanting shares in something that looks so bleak right now.”

 Let’s spell out this dirty trick.
 Johnson went public with an offer that sounded generous but that he couldn’t complete–remember, he didn’t have control over the shares to give them to anyone–an offer that he knew ahead of time would be rejected by any rational person, and was already vehemently rejected by Josh.
-Then he pats himself on the back saying, “What a great guy I am,” and lies to outsiders about the incident.
+Then he patted himself on the back saying, “What a great guy I am,” and lied to outsiders about the incident.